Eden Hazard: Sponsorship

 In 2012, Hazard signed a sponsorship deal with sportswear and equipment supplier, Nike.
 He appeared in an advert for the Nike Green Speed II alongside Mario Götze, Theo Walcott, Raheem Sterling, Christian Eriksen and Stephan El Shaarawy in November 2012.

 Hazard features on the cover of EA Sports' FIFA video game FIFA 15 in Belgium, the UK, the Netherlands and France, along with Lionel Messi.
 Hazard, Marco Reus, James Rodríguez and Anthony Martial were announced as the official ambassadors of the game and were the finalists to be the new face of FIFA 17.
 Hazard was named the new face of the franchise in 2019 – taking over from Cristiano Ronaldo – appearing as the cover star of the regular edition of FIFA 20.

 Since March 2016, Hazard has been appearing in adverts for Belgium-based Lotus Bakeries promoting their Biscoff biscuit range.
 The advert shows him successfully taking a free kick, sending a ball into a gap in 10,000 cups.

 Club ownership

 On 26 June 2017, Hazard became a part-owner of expansion North American Soccer League franchise San Diego 1904 FC to begin play in 2018, alongside Demba Ba, Yohan Cabaye and Moussa Sow.

+Lille tribute

+On 10 March 2024, Lille OSC chose to rename his Domaine de Luchin training centre main pitch after Hazard.
+The "Terrain Eden Hazard" (French for "Eden Hazard pitch") was inaugurated by the former Belgium captain in the company of his loved ones, ex-teammates, academy players and supporters groups.
+The same day, he also ceremoniously kicked off the home match against Rennes and was celebrated by the whole stadium with fans displaying a tifo dedicated to him.
+Previously, a painted segment of the Berlin Wall with a graffiti of Hazard made by French artist C215 was unveiled in 2016 and is on display inside the centre.